Ohio Court Records

 Authorization is usually required to obtain certified copies of divorce records.
 Authorized parties with access to these records include the former spouses, immediate family members, parents or legal guardians, or other persons authorized by law or court order.

-Ohio divorce records may be sealed by court order based on certain criteria.
+Ohio divorce records may be sealed by court order based on specific criteria.
 Sealed records will remove sensitive information and documents from public view but will remain available to eligible persons permitted by law.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
+These websites often make searching more straightforward, as they are not limited by geographic location, and search engines on these sites may help when starting a search for specific or multiple records.
 To begin using such a search engine on a third-party or government website, interested parties usually must provide:

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state that the person resides in or was accused in.

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
+Third-party sites are independent from government sources and are not sponsored by these government agencies.
 Because of this, record availability on third-party sites may vary.

 What Are The Types Of Divorce Records Available In Ohio?